sifive/wake/share/doc/wake/basic_wake_tutorial.md

 * `getPairFirst` and `getPairSecond` are the 2 helper functions that are used to access the first and second data within a Pair.
 It has other helper functions such as `setPairFirst` , `setPairSecond` , `editPairFirst` and `editPairSecond`.

-* Function reorder takes a string , split the string and then reverses the splitted string and then concantenates both (Ex: hangover -> overhang)
+* Function reorder takes a string , split the string and then reverses the splitted string and then concantenates both (Ex: hangover -> overhang).
 ```
 def reorder fullstring =
   def Pair firststr laststr =